hansyao/Hackintosh_Monterey_M4800/README.md

 **Bugs:**
 * sometimes touchpad broken when reboot - you can hit <kbd>Win</kbd>+<kbd>Alt</kbd> until login screen show up to solve this issue when boot up.
-* Buit-in O2 Micro SDCard Reader: it does works, but sometime might not mount sdcard successfully.
+* Buit-in O2 Micro SDCard Reader: it does work, but sometime might not mount sdcard successfully.

 ### PCI LIST
 ```